tymbalodeon/agni/README.md

   the results with speedscope.
 - `try *args`: Try a command using the current state of the files without building.
+- `shell`: Open a python shell with project dependencies available.

 ## Dependencies